State Estimation-Based Robust Optimal Control of Influenza Epidemics in an Interactive Human Society: Discussion, Conclusions, and Future Work

 \subsection{Future works}

-The control strategy developed in this study can be modified to be employed for a wide range of epidemiological diseases such as tuberculosis~\cite{Tube}, malaria~\cite{Mal}, Hepatitis C virus (HCV)~\cite{HCV-Sharifi}, HIV/AIDS~\cite{HIV-SMC,HIV-Cy}, and COVID-19~\cite{COVID-2,Covid-Cy}.
+The control strategy developed in this study can be modified to be employed for a wide range of epidemiological diseases such as tuberculosis~\cite{Tube}, malaria~\cite{Mal}, Hepatitis C virus (HCV)~\cite{HCV-Sharifi}, HIV/AIDS~\cite{HIV-SMC}, and COVID-19~\cite{COVID-2}.
 In terms of future studies, the following items will be considered: \begin{enumerate} \item In this paper, the system parameters $\Theta$ have to be guessed for use in the controller.
 However, to relieve the engineer of the need for such guess, future work is planned to design an adaptation mechanism to estimate these unknown parameters. \item As illustrated in Figs.~\ref{fig.trackest},~\ref{fig.trackest50}, and~\ref{fig.trackestEKF}, the exposed population $z_2$ peaks at the beginning of the simulation.
 It implies that the number of people who are infected with influenza but not yet infectious initially increases and then vanishes as time goes on.
-Future work is planned to design a controller such that the exposed population is maintained below a number during the treatment period. \end{enumerate} These items naturally encourage us to extend the presented approach by estimating the system parameters and creating a safe control structure in which the exposed population is kept below a specified level.
+Future work is planned to design a controller such that the exposed population is maintained below a number during the treatment period. \end{enumerate}

+These items naturally encourage us to extend the presented approach by estimating the system parameters and creating a safe control structure in which the exposed population is kept below a specified level.